-Method What does this verify?
-Conditions 1 Certificate of Incorporation Memorandum & Articles of Association (or equivalent) ID Must be either a certified copy or sourced directly from an independent public registry 2 Bank statement or utility bill Address No more than 6 months old.
-Received by the customer in the post 3 Latest Annual Return ID and Address Must be in date and sourced directly from an independent public registry in an equivalent jurisdiction 4 Audited financial statements which displays the company name, directors and registered address All Must be audited and signed by the auditor (photocopies or documents sourced from an independent public registry are acceptable) 5 Prepared accounts by a reporting accountant which displays the company name, directors and registered address All Must be signed by the reporting accountant 6 Conducting and recording an enquiry by a business information service, or an undertaking from a reputable and known firm of lawyers or accountants confirming the documents submitted All None 7 Undertaking a company registry search, including confirmation that the institution has not been, or is not in the process of being dissolved, struck off, wound up or terminated Legal Status Company registry must be in an equivalent jurisdiction PLUS on a risk based approach, consider the following additional checks 1 Require payment for the product or service to be drawn from an account in the customer's name at a credit institution in an equivalent jurisdiction 2 When documentation cannot be provided The relevant person should clearly document why they have been unable to verify the legal person's identity using the methods listed above, what alternative measures they have taken to verify the identity and why they feel that this is sufficient to satisfy the requirements of the Code.
-Senior management approval should be obtained for all such cases
+At least one from this section, ensuring that the identity, address and legal status are verified.
+Met What does this verify?
+Conditions 1 Certificate of Incorporation Memorandum & Articles of Association (or equivalent) ID T Must be either a certified copy or sourced directly from an independent public registry 2 Bank statement or utility bill Address No more than 6 months old.
+Received by the customer in the post CΦ Latest Annual Return ID and Address Must be in date and sourced directly from an independent public registry in an equivalent jurisdiction 4 Audited financial statements which displays the company name, directors and registered address All Must be audited and signed by the auditor (photocopies or documents sourced from an independent public registry are acceptable) 5 Prepared accounts by a reporting accountant which displays the company name, directors and registered address All Must be signed by the reporting accountant Φ Conducting and recording an enquiry by a business information service, or an undertaking from a reputable and known firm of lawyers or accountants confirming the documents submitted All None 7 Undertaking a company registry search, including confirmation that the institution has not been, or is not in the process of being dissolved, struck off, wound up or terminated Legal Status Company registry must be in an equivalent jurisdiction PLU S on a risk based approach, cons ider the following a dditional checks 1 Require payment for the product or service to be drawn from an account in the customer's name at a credit institution in an equivalent jurisdiction 2 Use independent data sources, including electronic sources When documentation cannot be provided

+The relevant person should clearly document why they have been unable to verify the legal person's identity using the methods listed above, what alternative measures they have taken to verify the identity and why they feel that this is sufficient to satisfy the requirements of the Code.
+Senior management approval should be obtained for all such cases.